storj/storj/docs/design/password-key-derivation.md

 ## Implementation

-First, satellites must a field to buckets to store the salt.
-It can either run a migration and fill them all at once, or fill it on demand.
-It should be filled with at least 32 bytes of good quality entropy (`crypto/rand` or otherwise).
-The salt field will be returned as part of the path encryption information with a bucket.
-The satellite must also ensure that salt information can be queried for projects, and it may use the project UUID to back it.
+First, the satellite must allow salt information to be queried for projects, and it may use the project UUID to back it.

 Next, the clients must be changed to run the above algorithms to create root keys.